 The bill amends K.S.A.
 2025 Supp.
 40-2,227 to enhance the regulations surrounding dental benefit plans, specifically regarding payment methods to dentists.
-It prohibits dental benefit plans from restricting payment methods solely to credit card payments and mandates that if electronic funds transfer payments are used, the plans must notify dentists of any associated fees and provide clear instructions for selecting alternative payment methods.
-Additionally, it requires that dentists explicitly accept any payment method, ensuring that their chosen payment methodology remains effective until they decide to change it or a new contract is executed.
+It prohibits dental benefit plans from restricting payment methods solely to credit card payments and mandates that if electronic funds transfer payments are used, the dentist must be notified of any associated fees and provided with clear instructions on selecting alternative payment methods.
+Additionally, the bill requires that dentists explicitly accept any payment method, ensuring that their chosen payment methodology remains effective until they decide to change it or a new contract is executed.

 Statutes affected: As introduced: 40-2